Signiant/aws-parameter-syncer/README.md

 for parameters containing 'TESTING_'.
 The credentials in AWS_ACCESS_KEY_ID and AWS_SECRET_ACCESS_KEY are used to access the AWS Parameter Store.
 The parameter values will be checked against files in the local folder 'credentials-dir' which is mounted into the container at '/credentials'.
-The credentials used to access the AWS Parameter Store will be saved to /credentials/aws_cli_credentials file with a profile name of 'default'.
+The credentials used to access the AWS Parameter Store will be saved to /credentials/aws_cli_credentials file with a profile name of 'default' and no (default) region specified.

 ````